dataloop/docker-alpine/agent/README.md

 If you dont see any memory metrics in your containers you will need to enable memory accounting in cgroups.
 To do that just add some kernel command-line parameters: cgroup_enable=memory swapaccount=1.
 More info from the [docker documentation](https://docs.docker.com/engine/admin/runmetrics/#/memory-metrics-memorystat).

+When running the agent with the above `docker run` options, some features will be missing.
+Please run the container with `--net host` if you would like the following features:

+    - CPU load average for your containers
+    - Container network connections
+    - Host network metrics sent under your agent container

+If you'd like to have host network metrics sent under your agent container (rather than your actual container's network metrics) and you cannot run your container with `--net host`, please follow these steps:

+    1) On your account's main overview page (https://app.outlyer.com/YOUR_ORG/YOUR_ACCOUNT/#/setup/overview), click on "Setup Monitoring";
+    2) Click on "Plugins List", then on "base.py".
+    3) On the code editor, there should be a function called `check_netio`.
+       Replace it with the one here: https://gist.github.com/alexdias/d51ef12d02d9e8f56721c48d52517f5c
+    4) Click "Save changes" to have your base plugin updated.

 ## Proxy

 If you are behind a proxy server, you can pass the standard proxy environment variables to the docker container to have data passed through: